Canterbury Bankstown FC: History

+Notable players

 Johnny Warren, after whom Australian football's greatest prize, the Johnny Warren Medal is named is the best known personality of the history of the club.
 Alongside John Watkiss he participated in the World Cup 1974 in Germany.
 Graham Arnold, Charlie Yankos, goalkeeper Ron Corry, Peter Katholos, John Watkiss and Zlatko Arambasic are also Australian internationals who originated in the ranks of the club.
 Austrian legend, the former SK Rapid Wien player Leo Baumgartner belonged to the team with the Warren brothers, Watkiss and Corry that defeated Sydney FC Prague in the NSW grand-final of 1960 5–2.

+BONMYEONG KOO had golden boots in the football NSW league Two Men of 2022.